 Some or all of the user information could be derived from previous search queries and by the pages in the search results that the user chooses to view or use.
 That personal information may be stored in a user information database and associated with a unique user ID.
 Or it could be received with each search, and not retained by the search engine for subsequent searches.

-User information can be used to compute personalized page importance scores (personalized page rank) for at least a some of the documents returned by the crawler.
-A Page Importance Ranker generates a page importance score for each page, and user-specific (personalized) page importance scores for some of those pages.
+User information can be used to compute personalized page importance scores (personalized page rank) for at least some of the documents returned by the crawler.
+A Page Importance Ranker generates a page importance score for each page and user-specific (personalized) page importance scores for some of those pages.

 The concept behind computing personalized page importance scores is that the Page Importance Ranker boosts the page importance scores of pages that are deemed to match the user-specific parameters, which in turn boosts the downstream pages linked to those documents.

 In other words, the Page Importance Ranker boosts the page importance scores of documents of each host whose URL matches one or more of the user-specific parameters.
-It’s possible that a page may be deemed to match (or not match) user-specific parameters solely based on the URL of the document.
+A page may be deemed to match (or not match) user-specific parameters solely based on the URL of the document.

 More than the URL may be looked at in this process, with a match of the user-specified parameters and the content of the page, and/or the anchor text content of links to that page.